-The rapid transition to green technology anywhere in the world, wind power is emerging as a serious source of new clean energy.
-The most thorough studies to date find the potential of wind energy on land and near-shore to be approximately 72 Terawatts.
-Currently humans use about 7 Terawatts from all sources globally.
-At the end of 2009, the installed capacity of wind farms in Morocco reaches 253 MW, which is increased at the end of 2013 by 495 MW (+95.65 %).
-Morocco sees many good reasons for continuing the development of wind power, and the government has set the target of installing 2000 MW wind power in the electricity system by 2020.
+THIS rapid transition to green technology anywhere in the world, wind power is emerging as a serious source of new clean energy.
+The most thorough studies to date find the potential of wind energy on land and near-shore to be approximately 72 terawatts.
+Currently humans use about 7 terawatts from all sources globally.
+At the end of 2009, the installed capacity of wind farms in morocco reaches 253 MW, which is increased by 395, 31% compared with 2006.
+The state electricity to come from renewable energy sources and a goal of installing 2000 MW, of wind power in Morocco by 2020.

 In the early stage of development of the wind energy, most wind farms have been equipped with fixed speed wind turbines and induction generators.